 A lot of homes in the U.S. today aren’t equipped with as many gas appliances as the older homes, but there are still many homes out there that are.
-Natural gas or some sort of liquid propane are commonly used to power appliances in the home like furnaces, stoves, water heaters, ovens, and many other appliances.
+Natural gas or some sort of liquid propane is commonly used to power appliances in the home like furnaces, stoves, water heaters, ovens, and many other appliances.
 While gas appliances are not as common in the home today, it is still extremely important to know what gas appliances your house is equipped with, and it is even more important to recognize the signs of a gas line leak.

 One of the biggest indicators of a gas leak is the smell.
 More specifically, the smell of rotten eggs or sulfur.
 If you begin to smell an unusual smell of rotten eggs or a sulfur-like smell in your house, that’s a sure indicator that you have a gas leak somewhere.
 Natural gas does not exude any specific odor, so a substance called mercaptan is added to natural gas appliances, so it gives off the rotten egg smell if there is a leak.
 Once you begin to smell the odors, it is smart to get everyone out of the house as quickly as possible and immediately call an HVAC company in your area.

 Sickness or Fatigue

 Another sign of a gas leak could be getting sick or feeling extremely fatigued while at home.
 Symptoms such as weakness, nausea, headaches, and suffocation could be signs that there’s a gas leak in your home.
 If you have maybe been noticing light signs of a gas leak and you’re feeling sick at a usual time of the year or not quite sure what it could be coming from, it is safest to call an ambulance to confirm if gas poisoning could the cause.

 Unhealthy and Dying Houseplants